 While it is nearly impossible to measure the exact consumption of drugs in the country, common knowledge tells us that substance abuse is an increasing problem in the United States.
 In fact, it has been a problem on the rise for a long time now.
 From bathrooms to the street corners to even schools, the drug abuse problem has tarnished every part of the culture in the United States.
 The best possible estimates that we have about the drug problem and where it stands are through the national data provided by the Substance Abuse and Mental Health Services Administration.
-These figures provide us a more trustworthy estimate of the amount of people using the most abused drugs in the United States.
+These figures provide us a more trustworthy estimate of the

 The numbers from 2012 saw marijuana to be considered the most commonly used illegal substance in the country.
 The situation has changed, however.
 With over 19 million active users of marijuana by estimates, it is still one of the most commonly used substances in the country.
 The only difference is that it is no longer considered to be an illicit substance as it once was.
 The legalization movement has resulted in the legalization of marijuana across several states in the country but it is still federally considered to be illegal.